Pamela Price (California politician): Tenure

 On February 26, 2024, Patti Lee, a spokeswoman hired and fired by Price, alleged that she was fired for raising concerns about alleged California Public Records Act violations and claimed that Price has "constantly and openly" made derogatory comments against Asian Americans.
 She is seeking a $1.5 million settlement.

 On July 11, 2024, Governor Gavin Newsom rescinded an offer he had made in February to send state and California National Guard prosecutors to Alameda County due to what he described as "her office not being cooperative."
 Newsom instead quadrupled the number of California Highway Patrol officers in Oakland.

 On October 31, 2024, a veteran law enforcement officer with over two decades of service in the Alameda County District Attorney's office filed a lawsuit alleging termination due to anti-Asian discrimination by Price.
 The 85-page lawsuit details multiple instances of discrimination.
 According to the lawsuit, Price allegedly relied on racial stereotypes portraying Asian Americans as "sneaky, cunning [and] untrustworthy."
 This lawsuit adds to previous allegations against Price, including claims by former employees of anti-Asian bias and discriminatory practices within her office.
 Price has denied these allegations.

 After being recalled, Price left office on December 5, 2024.
 She was temporarily replaced by her chief assistant district attorney Royl Roberts until the Alameda County Board of Supervisors appointed Ursula Jones Dickson to the vacancy.

+In December 2025, an Alameda County Superior Court judge dismissed a manslaughter case against former San Leandro police officer, in agreement with DA Ursula Jones Dickson.
+The DA office led by Price was forced to recused from the case due to bias and member of the office hired by Price have been accused of ethical violations, like failing to turn over exculpatory material to the defence.

+2026 Elections

+In December 2025, Price announced that she would run in the June 2, 2026 election for Alameda County District Attorney, seeking to regain the office after being recalled in 2024.
+She campaigned against incumbent District Attorney Ursula Jones Dickson, who had been appointed by the Alameda County Board of Supervisors following Price's removal from office.

+In the June 2, 2026 nonpartisan primary election, Ursula Jones Dickson won re-election outright with a majority of the vote, receiving 64.3% of the votes.
+Price received 25.5%.
+Because Jones Dickson obtained more than 50% of the vote, no runoff election was required.